FriendsOfSymfony/FOSRestBundle/Resources/doc/index.rst

 Bundle usage
 ------------

-Before you start using the bundle it is advised you run a quick look over the six sections listed below.
+Before you start using the bundle it is advised you run a quick look over the listed sections below.
 This bundle contains many features that are loosely coupled so you may or may not need to use all of them.
 This bundle is just a tool to help you in the job of creating a REST API with Symfony.